Washington04/utm-airspace-generator/README.md

 ---

 **Long-Term**
-UTM Orchestrator aims to serve as a sandbox environment for:
+- UTM Orchestrator aims to serve as a sandbox environment for:
   - Simulation studies
   - Strategic coordination testing
   - Rapid prototyping of UTM concepts

-The goal is to provide a simplified environment mirroring the ecosystem emerging from UTM Shared Airspace Implementation and ASTM interoperability standards.
+Goal is to provide a simplified environment mirroring the ecosystem emerging from UTM Shared Airspace Implementation and ASTM interoperability standards.

 ---